Tourism in New York City: Industry

 According to NYC & Company, the official destination marketing organization for the city, the top producing countries for international visitors to New York City in 2011 were the United Kingdom (1,055,000), Canada (1,033,000), Brazil (718,000), France (662,000), Germany (587,000), Australia (532,000), Italy (495,000), China (427,000), Spain (422,000), Mexico (376,000), and Japan (299,000).
 With the exception of slight peaks around Thanksgiving, Christmas and New Year, visitor arrival rates are roughly the same year-round.
 New York has one of the highest hotel-occupancy rates in the country.
-Arrivals have remained relatively high even since the global economic crisis.
+Arrivals have remained relatively high even since the Great Recession.
 The city lost a third of its hotel rooms during the COVID-19 pandemic, while room revenue was down more than $150 a room in the remaining ones.
 The dip was enough for the American Hotel and Lodging Association to put it in the "depression" category.
 Only San Francisco, Boston and Washington, D.C. fared worse.

 In 2017, there were an estimated 62.8 million visitors to the city, including daytrippers, of which 49.7 million were domestic.

-Double-decker tour buses and boats with tour guides bring sightseers to various parts of Manhattan and other boroughs having a robust infrastructure also in the charter bus industry with thousands of companies providing chartered transportation services for groups visiting the city the most known ones are Academy, Bus Charters VIP, Leprechaun, Peter Pan, Megabus, while pedicabs and horse cabs serve those with a taste for more personal service.
+Double-decker tour buses and boats with tour guides bring sightseers to various parts of Manhattan and other boroughs having a robust infrastructure also in the charter bus industry with thousands of companies providing chartered transportation services for groups visiting the city the most known ones are Academy, Leprechaun, Peter Pan, Megabus, while pedicabs and horse cabs serve those with a taste for more personal service.
 More adventurous tourists rent bicycles at neighborhood shops or along the Manhattan Waterfront Greenway or simply walk, which is often the quickest way to get around in congested, busy commercial districts and a way to appreciate street life.